1Apply to TVCC

 Your Cardinal Email will use the same log in information as your student portal.
 TVCC provides students with their own emails so that we may communicate with you securely.
 Be aware that any communications from TVCC will go this email address; check your Cardinal Email regularly to stay up to date and informed.

-Payment for tuition and fees is due usually during the first week of the semester; exact payment due dates can be found on the Schedule of Classes by semester.
+Payment for tuition and fees is due a week or two before the semester start date; you can find due dates on the TVCC Calendar.
 Be sure to double check your statement through your student portal to ensure any financial aid awarded to you is distributed.
 There are instructions available for how to set up your tuition payment(s) through your portal.

 If you have signed up for housing on campus, be sure to stay alert for these due dates as well.

 All students are required to carry their student ID on campus.
 Student IDs are required for admittance into many school facilities, such as the library, Cardinal Success Center, or our testing centers.
 TVCC student ID cards can be obtained at the following locations during normal business hours (Monday - Friday, 8 a.m. - 4:30 p.m.).

 Terrell HSC - Please visit the Terrell campus Learning Resource Center